arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mpcie-4g-modem/content.md

 These cards are significantly smaller than standard PCIe cards, typically measuring around 30 mm x 50.95 mm, and are designed to fit into the limited spaces of compact systems.
 It connects to a motherboard via a dedicated Mini PCIe slot, supporting PCIe and USB 2.0 interfaces.
 It is available in full-size and half-size variations.

+### Mini PCIe & Portenta Max Carrier

+The Portenta Max Carrier features a mini PCI Express card slot designed for use with female connectors.
+This slot is positioned at a right angle, and the board comes equipped with two detachable supports to ease the addition of external modules.
+Additionally, the Max Carrier is compatible with two sizes of Mini PCIe cards.
+For use with SIM cards, pins 8, 10, 12, and 14 are specifically set aside.

-The Portenta Max Carrier has a mini PCIe slot compatible with **Arduino Pro 4G Module**, a Cat.4 modem mini PCIe card with two variants: **EMEA** and **GNSS Global**.
+The mini PCIe slot onboard the Portenta Max Carrier is compatible with **Arduino Pro 4G Module**, a Cat.4 modem mini PCIe card with two variants: **EMEA** and **GNSS Global**.
 The [EG25GGB-MINIPCIE-S](https://www.digikey.com/en/products/detail/quectel/EG25GGB-MINIPCIE-S/13278351) and its module [EG25GGB-256-SGNS](https://www.mouser.com/ProductDetail/Quectel/EG25GGB-256-SGNS?qs=GedFDFLaBXFxjpARmcjQ9Q%3D%3D&_gl=1*1esnx8e*_ga*MTA2MDkzOTk2MC4xNzAzNjg5MDc1*_ga_15W4STQT4T*MTcwMzY4OTA3NC4xLjAuMTcwMzY4OTA3NS41OS4wLjA.) for example denotes the Arduino Pro 4G GNSS Module Global variant.

 ![Portenta Max Carrier & PRO 4G GNSS Module Global](assets/portentaMIDcarrier_x8_4g.png)